 This is dedicated to enhancing the quality of life for people across the lifespan, including older adults.
 As well, the Centre focusses on individuals with an array of health conditions, chronic diseases and risk factors such as obesity and type II diabetes.
 The centre co-ordinates programs, links researchers to groups in Niagara and partners with local, provincial and national organizations to set up networks of excellence.
 Researchers come from a variety of disciplines to address the biological, psychological and social determinants of health.
 The centre’s mission is to promote health, prevent disease and work to help rehabilitate/reintegrate people.

-The Centre for Sport Capacity draws on the collaboration of faculty, students, colleagues from other institutions, and experts from the sport community.
+This draws on the collaboration of faculty, students, colleagues from other institutions, and experts from the sport community.
 It acts in research and granting collaboration, community outreach, and international engagement to examine how individuals within organizations can build and utilize ‘capacity’ for the overall improvement of Canadian sport.
 As both a research and development centre, the CSC is the nucleus through which people, research, information, funding, and policy development flow to create and deliver ongoing skills-based training for large numbers sport volunteers with key administrative functions.

-The Environmental Sustainability Research Centre (ESRC) brings together faculty from the natural sciences, social sciences, and humanities to research how society can best move forward in a time where the earth’s natural, social, and economic resources are being threatened.
+This brings together faculty from the natural sciences, social sciences, and humanities to research how society can best move forward in a time where the earth’s natural, social, and economic resources are being threatened.
 The basic challenge of “sustainability” is to map out ways in which people and societies can live within the limits of our physical and natural world to safeguard our planet’s life support system.
 Partners from across Brock University and beyond collaboratively examine issues of: water and environmental resources; meanings and measurements of sustainability; climate change, adaptation and transformation; science and public policy; and, social justice, development and health.
 The Centre embraces Brock’s privileged location in a Biosphere Reserve and draws upon the UNESCO framework for understanding, innovating, and measuring all aspects of sustainability through education, science and culture.